 Most authors agree that fiction is primarily driven by characters.
-Successful authors talk about characters who take over the story, who have their own separate and independent consciousnesses.
+Experienced authors will talk about characters who take over the story, who have their own separate and independent consciousnesses.
 Outlines and plans for plot go out the window as characters insist on moving the story in a direction of their own design.

 Because characters are central to most stories and because their primary function is to explore the human condition, it’s essential for characters to be believable.
 In other words, characters may not be real, but they most certainly should feel real.